0atman/noboilerplate/scripts/38-autism.md

 This is why emotions can sometimes come slower to us, we're paying attention to the million details around us, and sometimes this causes us to miss what's going on inside us or in others, perhaps until it's too late

-You often can't simple tell us what to do, we'd prefer it if you also tell us the details of what and why, from the bottom up.
+You often can't simply tell us what to do, we'd prefer it if you also tell us the details of what and why, from the bottom up.

 ---